pqina/pintura-component-react-native/README.md

 npm install @pqina/react-native-pintura
 ```

-After installing the module will inline the Pintura scripts and styles in a Pintura webview page.
+Post install the Pintura React Native component does two things:

+-   It creates a `pintura.html` file in the Pintura React Native npm package folder, this file is used as a WebView source.
+-   It copies the `pintura.html` file to the `android/app/src/main/assets` folder so it can be loaded by Android, iOS doesn't require this step.

 The install script can be run again by calling `npm rebuild` which is needed after updating `@pqina/pintura` or `@pqina/pintura-video`

 React Native example projects: